thelastmile/gitbook/README.md

 # GitBook for The Last Mile

 This fork of GitBook includes minor changes to make the app suitable for use generating text-based curriculum for in-prison educational programs.
-Full documentation for GitBook can be found [HERE](https://github.com/GitbookIO/gitbook)
+The original site for GitBook can be found [HERE](https://github.com/GitbookIO/gitbook)

-This fork has a version number `5.0.0` to facilitate linking this as the build version.
+This fork has a version number `5.0.0` to facilitate linking this fork as the build version in the CLI.

-This README includes barebones instructions for using this fork of Gitbook to locally generate class material.
+This README includes barebones instructions for using this fork of Gitbook to locally generate written curriculum material for [The Last Mile](https://thelastmile.org/).

 ## How to use it: